lfloris/openshift-dev-training/Labs/Getting-started/log-in-to-openshift.md

 ```
 $ oc login https://api.demo.ibmdte.net:6443
 Authentication required for https://api.demo.ibmdte.net:6443 (openshift)
-Username: user99
+Username: ibmadmin
 Password:
 Login successful.

-You don't have any projects.
-You can try to create a new project, by running
+You have access to 75 projects, the list has been suppressed.
+You can list all projects with 'oc projects'

-    oc new-project <projectname>
+Using project "default".
 ```